stacksgov/sips/sips/sip-030/sip-030-wallet-interface.md

 ## Introduction

-The current Connect system, which has existed for several years, is primarily utilized by web applications for interfacing with wallets.
+The current Connect system[^15], which has existed for several years, is primarily utilized by web applications for interfacing with wallets.
 However, many aspects of the existing "Connect" and "Auth" libraries are no longer required, leading to unnecessary complexity (e.g., wrapping RPC payloads in jsontokens) and lack of clear definitions (e.g., undefined serialization for non-JSON compatible data structures) in wallet connectivity.

 Recent attempts[^21][^22][^23][^24][^25][^26] to standardize the interface have sparked valuable discussions but have not culminated in a ratified standard, largely due to the stable state of the existing system.